Tis' the season to be jolly! Jolly? Or is it rushed, stressed, and stuffed?

 - Take one step at a time.
 Make a list of what you need to do and how you will do it.
 Having a plan you can manage in bite-sized chunks, one chunk at a time, can make tasks easier to manage.

 - Limit alcohol.
-Having a drink (or two for men) a day may be ok.
+Having a drink (or two for men) a day may be okay.
 Just make sure not to use alcohol to cope with your stress.
 If you expect alcohol to be around a lot during the holidays, and believe you may have trouble limiting your intake, form a plan so you’re prepared, instead of managing that temptation on the fly.
 Check with your doctor to see if you need to avoid alcohol completely.

 Manage Your Weight the Mindful Way!